Key Difference Between Public and Private Companies in India

 What is a Private Company?

-A private company is a business entity that is privately held and does not trade its shares on public stock exchanges.
+A Private Limited Company is a business entity that is privately held and does not trade its shares on public stock exchanges.
 It is owned by a limited number of shareholders and has restrictions on share transfers to maintain control over ownership.
-Private companies are often preferred by small and medium-sized businesses due to their flexible regulations and fewer compliance requirements.

-Advantages of Private Companies:
+Advantages of Private Companies

 - Limited Ownership: The shares of a private company are held by a select group of individuals, often founders, investors, or family members.